The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

-Condition ii) of Thm. \ref{Intro : Thm : direct sum} implies i), and it has the advantage that it involves only the radii of $\Fs$.
+It is worth pointing out the fact that the above theorems establish an link between \emph{algebraic} properties of the connection and \emph{topological} properties of the radii of the solutions, such as the relative position of their controlling graphs. \if{$\Fs_{\geq i}$ is a direct summand of $\Fs$ is a completely algebraic notion that is controlled by the condition ii) of Theorem \ref{Intro : Thm : direct sum} which is completely topological.}\fi Moreover, condition ii) of Thm. \ref{Intro : Thm : direct sum} implies i), and it has the advantage that it involves only the radii of $\Fs$.
 Nevertheless i) is more natural, and general, by the following reason.
-If one is allowed to choose arbitrarily the weak triangulation, then to guarantee the existence of $\Fs_{\geq i}$ one has to choose it as small as possible, and the same is true for condition i).
-On the other hand to fulfill ii) one is induced to choose it quite large.
+If one is allowed to choose arbitrarily the pseudo-triangulation, then in order to guarantee the existence of $\Fs_{\geq i}$ one has to choose it as small as possible, and the same is true for condition i).
+On the other hand, to fulfill ii) one is induced to choose it quite large.
 For more precise statements see Remarks \ref{Remark : changing tr F_S,I} and \ref{Remark : bad condition}.